Last updated on November 18th, 2022 at 04:15 pm

 You'll find full instructions and measurements in the recipe card at the bottom of the post.

 Got 5-minutes?
-This vegan mayo recipe comes together super quick.
-I recommend using an immersion blender.
+This vegan mayo comes together super quick.
+I recommend using an immersion blender but if you just have a stand blender, use that.
+No worries.

 Store-bought mayonnaise keeps in the fridge for a long time (I have a jar of Vegenaise living in the back of my fridge somewhere!).
 Homemade vegan mayo will only keep for up to 5 days in a sealed container.
 The plus side is that it doesn't keep as long because we haven't added any preservatives.